apache/mesos/docs/configuration.md

       --[no-]hostname_lookup
     </td>
     <td>
-      Whether we should execute a lookup to find out the server's hostname, if not explicitly set (via, e.g., `--hostname`).
+      Whether we should execute a lookup to find out the server's hostname, if not explicitly set (via, e.g., <code>--hostname</code>).
+If set to
-      True by default; if set to 'false' it will cause Mesos to use the IP address, unless the hostname is explicitly set.
+      <code>false</code> it will cause Mesos to use the IP address, unless the
+      hostname is explicitly set. (default: true)
     </td>
   </tr>
   <tr>